 Insurance companies routinely challenge diagnoses of carpal tunnel syndrome disability.
 Insurers can be very convincing to unsuspecting policyholders.
-At Mehr, Fairbanks & Peterson, we know what it takes to prove your claim, overturn their denial, and win your rightful benefits.
+At Mehr Fairbanks Trial Lawyers, we know what it takes to prove your claim, overturn their denial, and win your rightful benefits.

 Disability cases have been won and lost depending on the quality of the appeal.
 Selecting the right attorney for your disability insurance claim is the most important decision you can make.

 How to Improve Your Chances of a Positive Ruling

 Carpal tunnel syndrome is painful and debilitating when it’s in an advanced stage.
 When you’ve reached that point, you are going to have problems lifting, gripping with your hands, and managing fine motor skills.
 Despite these symptoms, though, carpal tunnel syndrome is still not often thought to be severe enough to warrant disability benefits.
 To increase your chances of a ruling that’s in your favor, there are a number of things you can do:

 - Follow your doctor’s orders.
 It’s important that you do what your doctor asks you to do to demonstrate to the Social Security Administration that you’ve tried everything possible to correct your carpal tunnel syndrome.
 If you refuse to do something they ask, it might be viewed as your attempt to make your symptoms appear worse.

 - Document everything.
 Make sure you have records for every doctor’s visit, time off work you had to miss because of the carpal tunnel syndrome, what you did to try to treat the symptoms, and how severe they are on a day-to-day basis.
 Make sure you track what kind of tests your medical team might run, including dexterity tests, and what the results were from those tests.